Rigidity of proper colorings of $\mathbb{Z}^d$: Main steps of proof

 As the entropy of this additional information is negligible with our assumptions (see Lemma~\ref{lem:family-of-strong-odd-approx}), this will allow us to conclude Proposition~\ref{prop:prob-of-given-breakup} by taking a union bound over the subevents~$\Omega'$.
-This is carried out in detail in Section~\ref{sec:prob-of-given-breakup}
+This is carried out in detail in Section~\ref{sec:prob-of-given-breakup}.
+The proof of Proposition~\ref{prop:prob-of-odd-approx} is given in Section~\ref{sec:prob-of-approx}.